Investigating ChronoSync 4.7 for Cloud Backup

 All three types have the same high level of “durability,” a measure of the likelihood that data will be lost.
 This durability stems from Amazon replicating all your data across multiple geographically dispersed data centers.
 The difference in storage types, and thus cost, is how frequently and quickly you need to retrieve data.
 Standard promises that no more than 1 out of 10,000 file requests will fail, meaning a file request would need to be retrieved again, often as an automatic retry.
 Infrequent Access drops that to 1 in 1,000, which is great for backups.
 Glacier is for archival storage you rarely need, and it takes around 4 hours to initiative a request to retrieve files, which are moved to temporary normal S3 storage.

 You’ll pay a vastly different price for each.
-In three of four U.S. regions (Oregon, Ohio, and North Virginia), you pay $0.03 per GB per month for stored data with Standard, $0.0125 for Infrequent Access, and $0.007 with Glacier.
-The price is slightly higher for the Northern California region and in most of the rest of the world.
+In three of four U.S. regions (Oregon, Ohio, and North Virginia), you pay $0.023 per GB per month for stored data with Standard, $0.0125 for Infrequent Access, and $0.004 with Glacier.
+The price is slightly higher for the Northern California region and in global regions except South America.
+(Amazon dropped its prices by double-digit percentages in December 2016; cloud prices regularly drop by large amounts.)

 Amazon charges nothing for uploaded data, but you’ll pay $0.09 per GB for downloads for Standard from U.S. and European data centers, and more from other data centers.
 For Infrequent Access, the download cost adds $0.01 per GB to regular retrieval prices from any of Amazon’s regions, making it $0.10 per GB at best.
 There’s also a tiny charge related to each request to upload or retrieve files, charged per 1,000 requests.
 If you’re uploading one million small files from a Mac, you could wind up paying $5 for Standard or $10 for Infrequent Access ($0.005 per 1,000 and $0.01 per 1,000, respectively).